-The Maternal Fetal Medicine division at McMaster University includes 8 faculty working at one site - the McMaster site of Hamilton Health Sciences.
+The Maternal Fetal Medicine division at McMaster University includes 9 faculty working at one site - the McMaster site of Hamilton Health Sciences.
 Our health region includes approximately 30,000 deliveries.
 Having all clinical experiences focused at one site allows the group to be close knit and enables constant encounters with all levels of learners.
 The site is also a Children’s Hospital so that all Pediatric sub-specialists are readily available for consultation and education.
 We have sessions several times per month between various

 The fellowship program is a two-year program fully certified by the Royal College of Physicians and Surgeons of Canada.
 We have the capability of accepting up to two fellows per year.
 Fellows have intensive time in clinical MFM, prenatal diagnosis, as well as neonatology, pathology and obstetrical medicine.
-There are also blocks of elective time which occur in both first and second year.
-Commonly this is used to join the Toronto fetal therapy group but other experiences would also be encouraged.
+There are also blocks of elective time which occur in both first and second year; commonly this is used to join the Toronto fetal therapy group but other experiences would also be encouraged.
 Another key element to any MFM fellowship program is ultrasound.
 McMaster Ultrasound provides obstetrical ultrasound services to a large number and wide variety of healthy and complex, high risk obstetrical patients from LHINs 3 and 4.
 We see a high volume of fetal anomalies.
 Techniques provided in the unit include two dimensional (grayscale, Doppler) and 3D/4D dimensional scanning/reconstruction and invasive procedure guidance (amniocentesis and CVS).
 Fetal and maternal pelvic MRI is available for selected cases.

 The ultrasound unit also provides educational opportunities for trainees in Obstetrics, Radiology, Family Medicine, Pathology, Ultrasound Technology (Mohawk College), Midwifery, Maternal Fetal Medicine and Undergraduate Medicine.
 These opportunities are diverse including hands on scanning, reviewing images on a digital image archiving system, manipulation of 3D teaching volumes, amniocentesis simulator, ultrasound team rounds, as well as local digital and internet resources.
 An MFM-sonographer is in the unit daily to facilitate this teaching.